A group of kids playing on a raft at Camp Klotty Pine

 Camp Klotty Pine is designed for:

-Want to see first hand just how fun Camp Klotty Pine is and what to expect at a full week of camp?
-Check out the Camp 2022 Video and Caregiver Guide.
+Want to see first hand just how fun Camp Klotty Pine is, what to expect at a full week of camp and how to register?
+Check out the links below:

 Karin Koppen, Camp Director